 Keto vs Paleo - The Difference Between Diets

-Both the Keto diet and the Paleo diet have become widely popular in recent years.
+Both the Keto diet and the Paleo lifestyle have become widely popular in recent years.
 They share a common aim of improving health through dietary changes, modifying the common modern diet for the purposes of weight loss and other health benefits.

 Beyond this, however, these diets have critical differences stemming from their distinct root philosophies.